Masks compulsory in pedestrian zones and shopping streets

 Hints for travelers abroad/domestic as well as for testing

 Corona virus: current figures

-In the past 7 days 55 new infections have been registered in Bonn, which corresponds to 16.67 new infections per 100,000 inhabitants.
-With the emergency mechanism introduced by the federal and state governments against rising infection rates of 50 new cases per 100,000 inhabitants within seven days, the limit for the federal city of Bonn with more than 330,000 inhabitants is 165 cases.
+In the past 7 days, 292 new infections have been registered in Bonn; this corresponds to 88.48 new infections per 100,000 inhabitants.
+This means that the emergency mechanism introduced by the federal and state governments against rising infection rates of 50 new cases per 100,000 inhabitants within seven days (165 persons) has been exceeded.